Why can't I get enough sunlight in Calibrator?

 If you upgraded Calibrator to version 4.0.3 on a deprecated iPad, you will no longer be able to use Calibrator.
 We are unable to provide earlier versions of our apps as per our developer agreement with Apple.

 Further, iSense sensors that previously were able to work with Calibrator will no longer be able to do so.
+Finally, original Structure Sensors on firmware 1.0.4 and older will not be able to use Calibrator.

 You are in luck!
 Make sure to upgrade to the latest version of Calibrator and your sensor is on the latest version of firmware.
 Then, follow the instructions found here.